AdobeDocs/uix/src/pages/getting-started/app-builder/index.md

 ---
-title: App Builder and UI Extensibility - UI Extensibility
+title: What are UI Extensions?
 description: Learn how UI Extensibility and App Builder are related to each other
 contributors:
   - https://github.com/AdobeDocs/uix
 ---
-# App Builder and UI Extensibility
+# What Are UI Extensions

 UI Extensions are specific types of applications created with Adobe App Builder.
 All information available for App Builder is valid for UI Extensions as well.